januff/stepzen-spotify-knowledge/remix.md

   );
 ```

-Using this approach, defining separate params-based routes isn't even necessary: the search params query in the URL already specifies the route.
+Using this approach, defining separate params-based routes isn't even necessary: the search params in the URL already specifies a route.

 <p align="center">
   <img src="././images/remix.png"/>